AUTOMATIC1111/stable-diffusion-webui/README.md

 - Additional simplified start script
   > ./automatic.sh
+  > ./secure.sh

+  Use `secure.sh` if you want to startup with username/password auth enabled and listen on global IP
   Existing `webui.sh` still exists for fresh installs to auto-install dependencies, etc.
 - Additional simplified install script
   > ./install.sh